praetorian-inc/log4j-detector/README.md

-Like the Stripe tool that inspired this project, the detector locates Java processes on the target host and then lists all open files and checks them for the log4j jar.
-Once found, it will attempt to compare that jar with known vulnerable versions of log4j.
-We have compiled a list of fingerprints for every Log4j jar distributed by Apache.
-Additionally, we've fingerprinted each class unique to each version of Log4j to improve detection of a vulnerable instance.
+Like the Stripe tool that inspired this project, the detector locates Java processes on the target host and then lists all open files and checks them for the vulnerable spring jar.
+Once found, it will attempt to compare that jar with known vulnerable versions of spring-mvc and spring-webflux.
+We have compiled a list of fingerprints for every jar distributed by Spring.
 The inspiration for the improvements to this tool came from a client request, and they also requested the addition of a central reporting server to collect results so we decided to include that functionality as well.